+NOTES:
-Mathematics selection: MATH135 for AA degree students, MATH137 for WCSU Articulation Transfer students, MATH167 or MATH172 for students intending to transfer to UConn.

-††Science selection from any 3 credit science course for AA degree students, or any 4 credit science course with lab for students transferring to any CSU or UConn.

-+++++History selection from HISH101 or HISH102 for AA degree students, while students transferring to any CSU or UConn choose between HISH201 or HISH202.

-++++++Applied Lessons selection for AA degree students is one semester each of MUSH183 and MUSH184, while students transferring to any CSU or UConn take two semesters each of t+t+t+t+tStudents seeking the AA degree complete the Program Electives, choosing from the Visual and Performing Arts Directed Electives, but are not required to complete the Focus Transfer Electives although those courses could satisfy the Program Electives.
+- Mathematics selection: MAT\H135 for AA degree students, MAT\H137 for WCSU Articulation Transfer students, MAT\H167 or MAT\H172 for students intending to transfer to - Science selection from any 3 credit science course for AA degree students, or any 4 credit science course with lab for students transferring to any CSU or UConn. - Core Visual & Performing Arts courses are required for AA degree students only.
+Students transferring to any CSU or UConn are only required to take MUS\H101. - History selection from HIS\H101 or HIS\H102 for AA degree students, while students transferring to any CSU or UConn choose between HIS\H201 or HIS\H202. - Applied Lessons selection for AA degree students is one semester each of MUS\H183 and MUS\H184, while students transferring to any CSU or UConn take two semesters each of MUS\H183 and MUS\H184.
+The particular field for the Applied Lessons is determined by the student's performance major and audition as directed by the Department Chair. - The particular Music Ensemble (MUS\H161 Chorale, MUS\H158 Chamber Music Jazz Ensemble, MUS\H254 Concert Band) is determined by student's performance major and audition as directed by Department Chair.
+Performance Ensemble Requirement for AA degree students is two semesters of performance ensemble, while students transferring to any CSU or UConn take four semesters of performance ensemble. - Students seeking the AA degree complete the Program Electives, choosing from the Visual and Performing Arts Directed Electives, but are not required to complete the Focus Transfer Electives although those courses could satisfy the Program Electives. - Students transferring to any CSU or UConn complete the Focus Transfer Electives, and are not required to complete the Program Electives.

-MUSH183 and MUSH184.
-The particular field for the Applied Lessons is determined by the student's performance major and audition as directed by the Department Chair.

-†††††The particular Music Ensemble (MUSH161 Chorale, MUSH158 Chamber Music Jazz Ensemble, MUSH254 Concert Band) is determined by student's performance major and audition as directed by Department Chair.
-Performance Ensemble Requirement for AA degree students is two semesters of performance ensemble, while students transferring to any CSU or UConn take four semesters of performance ensemble.